 The California Disability Access and Education Fund Fee increases from $1 to $4 effective January 1, 2018, per California Assembly Bill 1379 (Amendment to California Senate Bill 1186)

 Under federal and state law, compliance with disability access laws is a serious and significant responsibility that applies to all California building owners and tenants with buildings open to the public.
 You may obtain information about your legal obligations and how to comply with disability access laws at the following agencies:

 - The Division of the State Architect

 - The California Commission on Disability Access

-The intent of the fee is to increase disability access and compliance with construction-related accessibility requirements.
+The fee intends to increase disability access and compliance with construction-related accessibility requirements.
 Additionally, the fee assists local jurisdictions in supporting the Certified Access Specialist (CASp) Program and provides the Division of the State Architect (DSA) with funds to maintain oversight of the CASp program.